ayudewi/Portfolio/README.md

 <li> Data generation and coding in Jupyter Notebook, R, Stata, Excel, SPSS, and VS Code. </li>

 <h3> Example 1: Rabies outbreaks in Indonesia </h3>
 Below is an example of a map of rabies cases and areas where rabies is endemic in Indonesia.
-I produced this map using ArcGIS and published data from the World Organisation for Animal Health (OIE) <a href="https://www.woah.org/en/what-we-do/animal-health-and-welfare/disease-data-collection/world-animal-health-information-system/"> database </a> and the Ministry of Health of Republic Indonesia's <a href="https://sehatnegeriku.kemkes.go.id/baca/umum/20200928/4735079/8-34-provinsi-indonesia-bebas-rabies/"> information. </a>
+I produced this map using ArcGIS and published data from the <a href="https://www.woah.org/en/what-we-do/animal-health-and-welfare/disease-data-collection/world-animal-health-information-system/"> World Organisation for Animal Health (OIE)</a> and information from the <a href="https://sehatnegeriku.kemkes.go.id/baca/umum/20200928/4735079/8-34-provinsi-indonesia-bebas-rabies/"> Ministry of Health of Republic Indonesia. </a>
 <figure>
 <img src="Rabies2018.png" alt="rabies">
 </figure>